 - Preheat oven to 350ºF.

-- In a small bowl combine blueberries with 1 TBLS whole wheat flour.
+- In a small bowl combine blueberries with 1 TBS whole wheat flour.
 Set aside.

-- In a medium bowl whisk together remaining 1 3/4 cup whole wheat flour, wheat bran, sugar, baking powder, baking soda, salt and cinnamon.
+- In a medium bowl whisk together remaining flour, wheat bran, baking soda and salt.

-- Using a stand mixer, whisk together bananas, milk, melted and cooled butter, and the egg.
+- Using a hand or stand mixer, whisk together sugar and olive oil until creamy and whipped.

-- Gently stir in blueberry mixture by hand.
+- Using a rubber scraper, stir in blueberry mixture by hand.

-- Apply non-stick spray to a 9"x 5" loaf pan, and pour batter inside.
+- Apply non-stick spray to a 9"x 5" loaf pan and line with parchment paper.

 Serving Suggestions: Great as muffins, too!

 Instead of blueberries you can mix in your favorite chopped nuts, like walnuts, pecans, almonds or macadamia nuts.

 Cooking Tips: Store over-ripe bananas in the freezer until you are ready to bake with them.
 Their skins will turn black, but the banana flavor is intensified.
 You can use them for smoothies.